What’s the Best Way to Optimize an Amazon Product Title?

-For many phones, they only see 58-64 characters of a title.
-That means you have to differentiate your product in a very powerful and concise way if you are going to entice people to click on your listing.
+For many phones, they only see 55-63 characters of a title.
+If you are using banner ads around 33 characters will be seen.
+This means you have to differentiate your product in a very powerful and concise way if you are going to entice people to click on your listing.
 It’s also a good practice to entice pc shoppers too.

 Here are some good examples from people who know what they are doing – check out the first two…

 Immediately after the hyphen you want to be writing the main killer benefit of your product; the life-changing feature that a buyer would notice when using it.
 With so much competition it can be difficult to know what is unique or special about your product but you don’t need to know this, you simply need to say it.